I grew up in what I’m going to assume are similar circumstances to yourself.

 Either way, it is completely normal.

-You can honestly up skill yourself instead of that biryani for lunch, walk into a company or project at your office, showcase how much you know and slowly the right opportunities will present themselves.
+You can honestly up-skill yourself instead of that biryani for lunch, walk into a company or project at your office, showcase how much you know and slowly the right opportunities will present themselves.
+When I was working in IT we had to wait for some manager’s manager to give us permission to take some training and even then we may have just wasted a week.

 One of the major reasons I worked in consulting over any other profession earlier in my career was because I cared way more about traveling, hotels, airline points and talking about those things than the actual work I was doing.